spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ...
 ```

-Registry parameters are typically set in continuous integration builds in maven's settings.xml :
+Registry parameters are typically set in continuous integration builds using a maven settings.xml file :

 ```xml
 <settings>